January 13, 2020

-Hello!
-I’m Marilyn, one of the Pilates Instructors at Hatt’s and today I’d like to share with you the journey I took to find Pilates and how it has benefited me.
-I was always the sporty kid at school; an all rounder that liked to get involved in most sports.
+I’m Marilyn, one of the Pilates Instructors at Hatt’s and I’d like to share with you the journey I took to find Pilates and how it has benefited me.
+I was always the sporty kid at school; an all-rounder that liked to get involved in most sports.

-I wasn’t very competitive but loved all things sport which is what lead me into a career in fitness.
-I spent most of my late teens and twenties teaching pretty much every fitness fad under the sun, I was super fit….
+I wasn’t very competitive but loved all things sport which is what led me into a career in fitness.
+I spent most of my late teens and twenties teaching pretty much every fitness fad under the sun, I was very fit….
 Or so I thought!

-True that I could power through teaching 4 spin classes in a day and up to 25 Boxercise, aerobics, circuits or any other type of exercise class in a week but by the age of 26 I was starting to wonder ‘why is my back aching and what is this shoulder and neck pain all about?’
+True that I could power through teaching 4 spin classes in a day and up to 25, Boxercise, aerobics, circuits or any other type of exercise class in a week, but by the age of 26, I was starting to wonder ‘Why is my back aching and what is this shoulder and neck pain all about?’

-I realised that If I was going to continue to stay active, not least make a living out of it, I needed to understand in more depth the importance of using better technique when exercising and how to do so.
+I then realised that if I was going to continue to stay active, not least make a living out of it, I needed to understand in more depth, the importance of using better technique when exercising and how to do so.

-Think about your day to day movements, either in sports like golf or cycling or your daily routine around the house, in the garden or in the car.
+Think about your day-to-day movements, either in sports like golf or cycling or your daily routine around the house, in the garden or the car.
 Although these activities have many benefits, they all have repetitive movement patterns which can put stress on certain body parts.
-If you repeat these movement on a daily basis, the muscles around your joints become imbalanced which over enough time can contribute to injury.
+If you repeat these movements daily, the muscles around your joints can become imbalanced which over enough time can contribute to injury.

 However, if the foundation of your body is strong, stable and mobile then not only will you reduce your risk of injury, but you’ll be able to excel at any activity you choose to do and feel much stronger doing it Pilates is a great way to achieve this.